tanmay-bhat/tanmay-bhat.github.io/content/posts/helm-chart-testing-github-actions.md

 ### Helm Upgrades

-To test an in-place upgrade of a chart you can use the `upgrade` flag with the `ct install` command.
+To test an in-place upgrade of a chart, you can use the `upgrade` flag with the `ct install` command.
 This flag will cause chart-testing to test an in-place upgrade of the chart from its previous revision.

 Add `upgrade: true` into your `ct.yaml` to enable the upgrade of the Helm charts.